kishorprajapati1212/odoo_2026/README.md

+sorry for the late because there light cut off in my area for 2 hour so that why i am late to submit it
 # 🧑‍💼 Dayflow – Human Resource Management System (HRMS)

 Dayflow HRMS is a full-stack Human Resource Management System designed to digitize and streamline core HR operations such as employee management, attendance tracking, leave handling, and payroll processing.